Advent 19: The Saddest Prophecy

 Polarized Responses

 These wise men saw the star and came to worship Jesus.
-They knew that the heavenly signs were pointing to a heavenly baby.
-They knew that he was so much more than a baby born to be king.
+They knew the heavenly signs were pointing to a heavenly baby.
+They knew he was so much more than a baby born to be king.
 That is why they dropped everything to go and worship him.
 Herod understood this too, but it didn’t lead him to worship.
 He saw Jesus as a threat and would not let this little baby grow up to displace him.

 So what did Herod do?
-He figured out how long the star had been in the sky and sent his soldiers to go kill every little boy in the area.
+He figured out how long the star had been in the sky and sent his soldiers to kill every little boy in the area.
 He wasn’t going to let anything threaten his power.

 Mourning to Joy